Telecom Billing - Tariff Planning

 Sending international or national MMS would be charged at the same prices.

 Billing systems provide lots of flexibility to define various such rules to charge voice, data, SMS, or MMS usage generated by the customer.

 What is next?

-Now, we have all the products, services and associated tariffs available in the billing system.
-Next chapter will explain how to sell these products to the end customers and create them in the system.
+Now, we have all the products, services, and associated tariffs available in the billing system.
+In the next chapter, we will see how to sell these products to the end-users and create their records in the system.